 After working in-house for almost 25 years at two book publishers (Between the Lines Press and Annick Press), in 2004 Marg Anne started Morrison Publishing Management, which offers editorial, consulting, and management services to Canadian publishers.
 She taught in the book and magazine publishing program at Centennial College for seven years and was the executive director of the Ontario Book Publishers Organization for nine years.
 Marg Anne sits on the board and is the treasurer of the Book and Periodical Council.
 She joined the Freedom of Expression Committee in 2004 as the Editors Canada representative and has been its chair since 2009.

-Carol is an editor and writer with more than 12 years of experience working both in-house and freelance.
-While some fiction comes her way, the bulk of her projects are non-fiction.
+Carol is an editor and writer with more than 13 years of experience working both in-house and freelance.
 She has worked on trade books in a wide range of subjects, including kids, cookery, and caribou-skin clothing.
+In 2017, she joined Financial Reporting & Assurance Standards Canada as a quality assurance specialist.
 When not focusing on words, she is focusing her camera.
 Carol and her trusty Nikon enjoy travelling, hiking, and boldly going.